 If the bias voltage is placed in series with a diode then the circuit is called a biased clipper or limiter circuit.
 This bias determines the point where the diode begins to conduct and the duration of conduction.
 With bias, clipping can be done to any percent of the input signal ranging from 1% to 99%.

 Figure (c) shows a single-end positive clipper.
 Notice that the positive terminal of the battery is connected to the diode cathode, therefore, the diode conducts when the input voltage reaches the level of 4.7 volts (VBias + 0.7).
 And when a diode is conducting there will be no current in RL and no voltage will drop across RL.
 So that all the input voltage above this level will be clipped off at the output.

 If the bias voltage is varied up or down the clipping level changes correspondingly.

 Double Diode Clipper

-A circuit that can be used to limit the peaks of both half cycles of an A.C. input signal is called double end clipper.
+A circuit that can be used to limit the peaks of both half cycles of an A.C. input signal is called a double-end clipper.

 A circuit diagram for this circuit is shown in Figure (d)

-A circuit that places either the positive or negative peak of a signal at a desired D.C level is known as a clamping.
-A clamping adds a D.C components to the signal and does not change the shape or amplitude of the input signal.
+A circuit that clamps either the positive or negative peak of a signal at a desired D.C. level is known as a clamping.
+A clamping adds D.C components to the signal and does not change the shape or amplitude of the input signal.

-If we change the polarity of the diode and capacitor, then the circuit become negative clamper.
+If we change the polarity of the diode and capacitor, then the circuit becomes a negative clamper.